Full-time: 3 Years, Part-time: 5 Years

 Our entry requirements for this course should be read together with the University's general entry requirements, which details subjects we accept, alternative qualifications and what we're looking for at Derby.

-Charlotte Carpenter has gone on to become a successful performing artist.
-See some of her work here:
+- Charlotte Carpenter has gone on to become a successful performing artist.
+Take a look at her YouTube channel.

-Jake Graham and Chris Burns established the band Fahran performing at festivals around the UK and Europe; they have returned to headline the Popular Music Showcase two years in a row.
-See some of there work here:
+- Jake Graham and Chris Burns established the band Fahran performing at festivals around the UK and Europe; they have returned to headline the Popular Music Showcase two years in a row.
+See some of their work on their YouTube channel.

 If you need any more information from us, eg on courses, accommodation, applying, car parking, fees or funding, please contact us and we will do everything we can to help you.Contact us